 |Test Scheduling/ Admit card availability||12th December till 16th January 2023||17th April till 29th May 2023|

 |LSAT India System Readiness check||18th December till 18th January 2023||20th April till 5th June 2023|

 |Exam Date||22nd January 2023||8th to 11th June 2023|

 LSAT is conducted four times a year-June, Sept/Oct, December, and February.
 In India, the test is conducted at the following locations:

 To check the dates and deadlines, you can visit the official website here.

 Like any other exam, LSAT has a limited validity period.
 The LSAC keeps your records for 5 years.
-If you take multiple tests during the course of 5 years, LSAC will provide you with the average score and the score for individual tests also.
-Within 5 years of taking the test, you are required to get admission in a law school.
+If you take multiple tests during 5 years, LSAC will provide you with the average score and the score for individual tests also.
+Within 5 years of taking the test, you are required to get admission to a law school.

-If you are wondering how many test attempts you can take, then it is imperative for you to understand that LSAC allows candidates to take the test 3 times in a year.
-But over a period of 5 years, you cannot give more than 5 attempts.
+If you are wondering how many test attempts you can take, then you must understand that LSAC allows candidates to take the test 3 times a year.
+But over 5 years, you cannot give more than 5 attempts.
 During your lifetime, you can appear 7 times for the test.